dstroy0/embedded_types/CONTRIBUTING.md

 ```

 The suites use [Unity](https://github.com/ThrowTheSwitch/Unity), fetched at `v2.6.1` when this
-directory is configured, and generating a runner needs `ruby` on `PATH`.
-Both belong to `test/`
+directory is configured.
+Generating a runner needs `ruby` on `PATH`.
+Both belong to `test/` alone.
-alone.
-The target a consumer links carries the include directory and the C11 requirement and
+The target a consumer links carries the include directory and `c_std_11`, and no test framework.
-nothing else, so a library that includes these headers inherits no test framework.

 ## Adding a suite